Guides/How to Build a Notification Center/Introduction to Notification Centers

 If you're building a notification center or evaluating one, there are certain features that are basically mandatory and others that separate a decent implementation from a great one.

-On the mandatory side, you need a message list with clear read and unread states.
+You need a message list with clear read and unread states.
 Users need to know at a glance what they've missed and already seen.
 Real-time message delivery is another requirement.
-Messages should appear instantly with a persistent, two way web connection, not five minutes later after the user manually refreshes the page.
-Message archiving or deletion gives users a way to manage their inbox without losing the record entirely.
-Unread count badges, usually displayed as a little number on the bell icon, let users know there's something new without having to open the full inbox.
+Messages should appear instantly with a persistent, two-way web connection, not five minutes later after the user manually refreshes.
+Message archiving or deletion gives users a way to manage their inbox.
+Unread count badges, usually displayed as a little number on the bell icon, let users know there's something new without opening the full inbox.
 And user preferences are essential because not everyone wants the same notifications at the same frequency.

 Courier handles this automatically across email, SMS, push, and in-app channels.
 When a notification goes out through multiple channels, the system tracks interaction on any of them and syncs the state everywhere.
 It's one of those features that users don't consciously notice when it's working, but they definitely notice when it's missing and they're seeing the same notification over and over.